-- 3.3.44 The Constitution requires that the Chair and Vice-Chair must be the private sector representatives of the Board. - 3.3.45 The terms of office of the Chair and Vice-Chair will be for three (3) years with one consecutive term permitted upon unanimous vote of the Board members present and voting. - 3.3.46 The Chair is a voting member of the Cambridgeshire and Peterborough Combined Authority Board. - 3.3.47 "Strengthened Local Enterprise Partnerships" stipulated a maximum membership of 20 members with 2/3^{rds} from the private sector and to aim to have a 50/50 gender balance by 2023. - 3.3.48 Following the revised Assurance Framework Guidance (January 2019), Higher Education and Further Education will represent the private sector on the Business Board. - 3.3.49 The Business Board Constitution states that private sector members including the Chair shall be appointed following an open, transparent and non-discriminatory recruitment process which assesses each candidate on merit carried out in accordance with its Diversity Statement, Government Guidance and the Nolan Principles.
+- 3.3.44 The Constitution requires that the Chair and Vice-Chair must be the private sector representatives of the Board. - 3.3.45 The terms of office of the Chair and Vice-Chair will be for three (3) years with one consecutive term permitted upon unanimous vote of the Board members present and voting. - 3.3.46 There is an option to extend the term of office for the Chair and Vice-Chair for a further three years in exceptional circumstances if approved by the Board. - 3.3.47 The Chair is a voting member of the Cambridgeshire and Peterborough Combined Authority Board. - 3.3.48 "Strengthened Local Enterprise Partnerships" stipulated a maximum membership of 20 members with 2/3rds from the private sector and to aim to have a 50/50 gender balance by 2023. - 3.3.49 Following the revised Assurance Framework Guidance (January 2019), Higher Education and Further Education will represent the private sector on the Business Board. - 3.3.50 The Business Board Constitution states that private sector members including the Chair shall be appointed following an open, transparent and non-discriminatory recruitment process which assesses each candidate on merit carried out in accordance with its Diversity Statement, Government Guidance and the Nolan Principles.
 This will include a public advertisement and an interview process conducted by the relevant Business Board's appointments panel.
 The Business Board will consult widely and transparently with the business community before appointing a new Chair.
 When vacancies become available for private sector Business Board members, they will be advertised on the Combined Authority website.
 In addition, social media will be used to raise awareness of the opportunities, particularly among under-represented groups.
-A recruitment panel (including the Cambridgeshire and Peterborough Mayor and Local Enterprise Partnership Chair) assesses applications received and makes a recommendation to the Combined Authority Board for approval of appointments. - 3.3.50 All Business Board members (public and private) are expected to conduct themselves in accordance with the seven principles of public life.
-This is set out under the Code of Conduct detailed in the Combined Authority Constitution and provided to all new Local Enterprise Partnership members in their induction information.
-All members sign up to the code of conduct and the Nolan
+A recruitment panel (including the Cambridgeshire and Peterborough Mayor and Business Board Chair) assesses applications received and makes a recommendation to the Combined Authority Board for approval of appointments. - 3.3.51 All Business Board members (public and private) are expected to conduct themselves in accordance with the seven principles of public life.
+This is set out under the Code of Conduct detailed in the Combined Authority Constitution and provided to all new Business Board members in their induction information.
+All members sign up to the code of conduct and the Nolan principles.
+As stated in its constitution, all Business Board and sub- committee and sub-group members will make decisions on merit having taken into account all the relevant information available at the time.